Prior Approval Request (PAR) Process

 - PAR routes for approvals

 Tenure Track (FPN for departmentalized colleges and FPX for non-departmentalized colleges): Electronic document routes in the same way as FPT documents, but for departmentalized colleges final approval is at the college level.
 (For non-departmentalized colleges —FPX— final approval is still at the Provost level.)
-The paper PAR must receive signature approvals from the chair/director (departmentalized colleges only), the dean, and for non-departmentalized colleges (FPX documents), the Senior Vice Provost for Faculty Affairs.
+The PDF PAR must receive signature approvals from the chair/director (departmentalized colleges only), the dean, and for non-departmentalized colleges (FPX documents), the Senior Vice Provost for Faculty Affairs.

 - PAR receives final approval (per routing details above) putting the electronic document (FP*) in Offer Pending Status